7 Stomach Pains and What They Mean

 Appendicitis: Sharp pain in the lower-right side of the abdomen

 This kind of stomach pain could spell appendicitis, especially if you have a low-grade fever, are unable to pass gas, feel constipated, or have diarrhea.
 If you have appendicitis, the pain will likely increase whenever you move around, take deep breaths, cough, or sneeze, and putting pressure on the area will increase your pain.
 Appendicitis happens when the appendix becomes inflamed and filled with pus, often from an infection.
 According to the National Institutes of Health, this painful condition is the leading cause of emergency abdominal operations in the U.S. Most often, your appendix will need to be removed before it bursts.
-Next, read about these pains that you should never, ever ignore.
+Next, check out the 24 secrets your pain doctor won’t tell you.